 Implementing a certification program can be a strategic move that enhances credibility, improves quality and efficiency, ensures compliance, manages risk, drives product adoption, fosters continuous improvement, and increases market access.

 Before implementing a certification program, it’s crucial to understand and clearly articulate the organization’s goals.
 Next, define the requirements for certification (and ensure it aligns with the organization’s strategic goals and customer needs).
-The more complex the requirements for certification, the more complex the certification program becomes.
+The more complex the certification requirements, the more complex the certification program becomes.

 Finally, evaluate the investment in time, money, and resources needed to implement, maintain, grow, and recertify.
-Plan for at least 5 to 6 months to ensure that the program is setup correctly.
-Remember that a “legally defensible” certification program is a stronger one so it is worth spending the time upfront to setup it correctly.
+Plan for at least 5 to 6 months to ensure the program is set up correctly.
+Remember that a “legally defensible” certification program is a stronger one so it is worth spending the time upfront to set it up correctly.

 Cost to implement a certification program